hanjustin/hanjustin/README.md

 ## Conflict Resolution Style:

-Fawning is a relationship trauma response.
-It prioritizes seeking safety by agreeing to the demands of others and relinquishing power & control in relationships.
+Fawning is a complex trauma response developed as a last resort in prolonged high conflict interpersonal relationships.
+This anxiety disorder prioritizes seeking safety by adapting to the demands of others and by relinquishing power & control in relationships.
 It was recently added to the better-known Fight, Flight, & Freeze responses.
-Australia adopted the [4-F model](https://docs.google.com/viewer?url=https://github.com/hanjustin/hanjustin/raw/main/resources/Australia.pdf).
+Australia has adopted the [4-F model](https://drive.google.com/file/d/12sHj0vrb2jOfzkrxC2eArEfjoHh4Z-Mo/view?usp=sharing).

 <table>
   <tr>